voken1/docs/whitepaper/application_description_and_economic_model.rst

 intelligent virtual network on the physical layer and ISP network layer through a large number of nodes, which can surely connect the whole world.

-The Vision Network provides distributed services such as VPN, CDN, DNS, and DDoS defense.
+The Vision Network provides distributed services such as Auto-Proxy, multi-layer anonymous network, IM, non-polluted DNS, even CDN and DDoS defense, etc.
 The :ref:`voken` with stable value scale will be used in the ecology and produce an incentive effect.
 Everyone can participate in distributed network construction.
 We believe the Vision Network,